Bail decisions

 The Bail Act 2000

-The rules governing the grant or refusal of bail are set out in the Bail Act 2000 .
-References to sections below are to the Bail Act, unless stated otherwise.
+The Bail Act 2000 sets out the rules governing the grant or refusal of bail.
+References to sections below are to the Bail Act 2000, unless stated otherwise.

 Bail as of right

-In some circumstances, judges are not able to refuse bail.
-In such circumstances, which are governed by section 7 , a person is described as being “bailable as of right”.
+In some circumstances judges are not able to refuse bail.
+In these circumstances, which are governed by s 7 , a person is described as being “bailable as of right”.
 A person will be bailable as of right where:

 • they are charged with an offence not punishable by imprisonment; or

-For example, a person will not be bailable as of right if they are charged with particular violence and domestic violence offences, even though those offences carry maximum punishments of less than three years imprisonment.
-Those offences are assault on a child or assault by a male against a female ( section 194 of the Crimes Act 1961 ), or breaching a protection order ( section 49 of the Domestic Violence Act 1995 ).
+An example of a person not being bailable as of right is if they are charged with particular violence and domestic violence offences, even though those offences carry maximum punishments of less than three years imprisonment.
+Those offences are assault on a child or assault by a male against a female (s 194 of the Crimes Act 1961 ), or breaching a protection order (s 49 of the Domestic Violence Act 1995 ).

 Further, a person will not be bailable as of right if they have previously been convicted of an offence punishable by imprisonment, and if they are now also charged with an offence punishable by imprisonment.